thoregan/react-redux-universal-starter/README.md

       }}
     />
 ```
 This way the component are not loaded in the main bundle, but, when you enter this route.

-#### Server
 We added a polyfill to require.ensure for the server.

 ## How to get redux state inside containers: